oryucouk/ISSTracker/README.md

 # ISSTracker
-Track the ISS station in the sky using API calls
+Track the current location of the ISS station in the sky and lookup when you can see it next in your location.
-API calls to ISS tracker allowing polling of ISS position, folks onboard as well as when it can be seen in the skies.
-This is currently a work-in-progress as I finish adding all relevant features and then build a user interface system around it, perhaps web-based.
-For now, this acts as an information stub.
-The ISSTracker.go file still works and returns results for locations based on arguments to the program.

 Usage: #go run ISSTracker.go nameOfCityOrPlace
 Example: #go run ISSTracker.go Sydney